edison0xyz/edisonljh/README.md

 ### Hi there 👋

 My name is Edison!
-I'm currently an Engineering Lead at Aqilliz.
-I enjoy researching and building blockchain, distributed systems and cryptography.
-I am based in Singapore. 🇸🇬
+I'm currently building Suberra.